Skip to content

 • Logs are snapshots. get_service_logs and get_deploy_logs return a tail (default 200 lines, max 1000); re-call to get newer entries.
 For live tails, use the dashboard's logs page.

-• No destructive cascade tools. delete_project, delete_service, and create_service are dashboard-only — too risky / too complex for v0.x.
+• No destructive cascade tools. delete_project and delete_service are dashboard-only — too risky for an agent to call.
+(Creating is fine: create_service and create_dev_environment are both available.)

 Telemetry